Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: VNS/TS Hybrid Heuristic for EVRPTW-TP

 \subsubsection{Electricity Cost and Violation Evaluation}

-In order to evaluate the electricity cost and the violations, let $r_i$ denote the $i^{th}$ node along route $R$.
+In order to evaluate the electricity cost and the violations, let $r_i$ denote the $i^{th}$ node along route $R$ of length $n$.
 The following metrics are then defined for every node along a given route

 $T^{E}_{i}$ is the earliest service start time at node $r_i$ without violating any time window constraints before it.
-Similarly, $T^{L}_{i}$ is the latest departure time from $r_i$ that will not result in any time window violations after it. $T^{FS}_{i}$ is the forward cumulative slack time, i.e. the difference between earliest arrival time and the earliest service start time, from the last station/depot to $r_i$. $T^{BS}_i$ is the backward cumulative slack time, i.e. the difference between the latest departure time and the latest service time, from $r_i$ to the preceding station/depot. $F_{i}$ is the energy consumption from the last station/depot to~$r_i$.
+Similarly, $T^{L}_{i}$ is the latest departure time from $r_i$ that will not result in any time window violations after it. $T^{FS}_{i}$ is the forward cumulative slack time, i.e. the difference between earliest arrival time and the earliest service start time, from the last station/depot to $r_i$. $T^{BS}_i$ is the backward cumulative slack time, i.e. the difference between the latest departure time and the latest service time, from $r_i$ to the preceding station/depot. $F_{i}$ is the amount of time required to recharge the energy consumption from the last station/depot to~$r_i$.

 \paragraph{Cargo Capacity Violation} The cargo capacity violation $\Phi_{cargo}(R)$ of a route $R$ is calculated as

 \paragraph{Time Window Violation}